rrwick/Filtlong/README.md

   * If an external reference was used, then Filtlong tallies up the 16-mers in the reference.
 Read bases are then scored as either 100 (contained in a 16-mer from the reference) or 0 (not contained in a 16-mer from the reference).
 The mean read score is a mean of all these base scores.

 * __Window quality score__<br>
 The window quality score is the mean quality score for the lowest scoring window in the read.
-Each window's quality is calcuated in the same way as the mean quality score (just for the window instead of for the whole read).
+Each window's quality is calculated in the same way as the mean quality score (just for the window instead of for the whole read).
 The default window size is 250 but can be changed with `--window_size`.

 The read's final score is then a combination of those three scores:
 * First, Filtlong takes the geometric weighted mean of the length score and the mean quality score.
 The weights are equal (both 1) by default, but you can adjust this with `--length_weight` and `--mean_q_weight` to make length or quality more or less important.
 By using a geometric mean instead of an arithmetic mean, the mean will be closer to the weaker of the two component scores.